Golden Lake Property Owners Association

 - Application for membership shall be made to any Director, accompanied by the current years dues.

-- The membership year runs from April 1st to March 31st of the following year.
+- The membership year runs from January 1st to December 31st each year.

-- Membership renewal fees should be paid at the Annual Meeting or by cheque to the Association address.
+- Membership renewal fees can be paid in cash or by cheque at the Annual Meeting, or through the year by e-transfer, in cash or by cheque in person to canvassers collecting on behalf of the Association, or by cheque mailed to the Association address.
 The directors shall set the Annual Membership fee by resolution.

 - A member deemed in default shall automatically lose his/her membership until such time as dues have been paid in full.

-- The year shall commence April 1st and end March 31st of the following year.
+- The year shall commence January 1st and end December 31st of the same year.